vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 was trying to fit several cyclic personal chores with long time block commitments within the day, after having built a backlog over the past few days due to circumstances not directly under my control.

+## 2026-02-22: skipped all exercises

+On Sunday 2026-02-22, I skipped all exercises.
+This was because I was trying to fit several cyclic personal chores with long time block commitments within the day, after having built a backlog over the past few days due to circumstances not directly under my control.